Aardvarks live in Africa, south of the Sahara. Their name is derived from the Afrikaans language of South Africa and means “earth pig.”

 The stomach of the aardvark has a muscular pyloric region that serves as a gizzard to grind swallowed food, making chewing unnecessary.
 Its cecum is large.

-Genetically speaking, the aardvark is a living fossil, although its genes are heavily conserved, representing most of the early Eutheria prior to the divergence of the main modern taxa.
+Genetically speaking, the aardvark is a living fossil, although its genes are heavily conserved, representing most of the early Eutheria before the divergence of the main modern taxa.

 Habitat

-Aardvarks are present in sub-Saharan Africa, where suitable environments (savannas, grasslands, forest and bushland) and food (i.e. ants and termites) are available.
-They pass the daytime hours in hidden burrows to escape the heat of the day.
+Aardvarks are present in sub-Saharan Africa, where suitable environments (savannas, grasslands, forest, and bushland) and food (i.e., ants and termites) are available.
+They pass the daytime in hidden burrows to escape the day’s heat.

 The only significant habitat they do not have is the swamp forest since the high water table prohibits them from digging to an appropriate depth.